PolyPlugins/speedy-search/readme.txt

 == Changelog ==

+= 1.3.1 =
+* Bugfix: Jumping that happens when initially searching

 = 1.3.0 =
 * Added: Support for using the WP DB instead of SQLite since TNTSearch supports it